 Clinton began her Northrop Grumman career in 1998 in the Space Technology sector, first as counsel and later as senior counsel.
 Prior to joining Northrop Grumman she worked for the law firm of Tuttle and Taylor in Los Angeles, from 1993 to 1998.
 As an undergraduate she worked summers as an analyst for the Central Intelligence Agency.

 Clinton, a member of Phi Beta Kappa, earned a bachelor’s degree, summa cum laude, in political science from Arizona State University.
 She earned her J.D. at Stanford Law School, where she was an editor of the Stanford Law Review.
 She is a graduate of the UCLA Anderson School’s Executive Program in Business Management.

 Clinton is a member of the American Bar Association and the California Bar Association.
-She also serves on the boards of directors of the City of Hope Medical Center and the Arizona State University Foundation.
-She formerly served on the board of the Constitutional Rights Foundation.
+She is chair of the Aerospace Diversity Action Committee (ADAC), serves on the board of directors of 3D Systems and is chair of its Compliance Committee, and serves on the boards of Progyny, the City of Hope Medical Center, and the Arizona State University Foundation.